-CLINIC now offers three rapid e-learning courses, which are described below.
+CLINIC now offers five rapid e-learning courses, which are described below.
 Each course contains a combination of visual content and narration, interactive components that facilitate the learning process, and periodic assessments to reinforce and measure learning.
 Course participants may complete the course on their own schedules.